 Pursuant to Louisiana workers' compensation law, if an employee is injured while at work, or contracts a disease related to employment, the employer must compensate him or her for those injuries.

-Workers' compensation claims are different from those filed in general personal injury matters.
-First, workers' compensation is a no fault system.
-This means that an employee does not have to prove that his injury was caused by his employer's negligence.
+Workers' compensation claims are different from those filed in personal injury cases.
+First, workers' compensation is a no-fault system, meaning that an employee does not have to prove that his injury was caused by his employer's negligence.
 Furthermore, the employee's own negligence cannot be used to deny the claim.
 Instead, an employee simply needs to show that the injury is work related.
 Second, under the law, the employee's sole remedy against the employer for work-related injuries is workers' compensation benefits.
 The employee is not permitted to bring a personal injury lawsuit for pain and suffering against the employer or co-worker for work-related injuries.
-The one exception to this rule is if the employer intentionally causes the injury, but this is a rare circumstance.
+The one exception to this rule is if the employer intentionally caused the injury, but this is a rare circumstance.

 Although workers' compensation laws are fairly strict, in certain situations when a worker is injured, he or she may file a separate personal injury action against third parties.
 Examples include where the employee is injured by a defective product or a negligent contractor on the premises.
 An experienced attorney can evaluate your claim to determine if there is a possible recovery against someone outside of your employment relationship.